leds77/configServerTest/README.md

 # configServerTest
-Test repository to make test with Spring Config Server
+Test repository to create tests with Spring Config Server